Program Leadership

 Karina Delgado-Carrasco

-Karina joined the Medicine Residency team in 2010, and she currently serves as the Educational Programs Manager.
+Karina joined the Medicine Residency team in 2010, and she currently serves as the Director of Education Programs.
 She is the Co-Chair for the Department of Medicine’s Staff Diversity, Equity, and Inclusion Committee, and received Stanford GME’s “Award for Outstanding Contributions to GME” in 2018.
 Karina is from San Jose, California, has a BA in Public Health from UC Berkeley and a MA in Counselor Education from San José State University.
 In her free time she enjoys cooking with her family, reading historical novels, and collecting unique children’s books for her daughter.

 Audrey J. Austrie Holmes